 Over the course of the next few months, I will be posting my observations - most of which come from my large animal veterinarian practice.
 I have the privilege of both working with nature in the field, and the privilege of daily applying science to real life situations.
 I do not work in the theoretical, but in real life.

-Unlike my colleges in small animal medicine (cats & dogs), I travel to where my patients live, and in doing so get to enjoy the amazing beauty of the hills, valleys, streams and lakes that make up the Finger Lakes area and southern tier of Western New York State where I practice.
-I can't wait to share with you my observations and hope that you will interact with my through the comment function of this blog!
+Unlike my colleagues in small animal medicine (cats & dogs), I travel to where my patients live, and in doing so get to enjoy the amazing beauty of the hills, valleys, streams and lakes that make up the Finger Lakes area and southern tier of Western New York State where I practice.
+I can't wait to share with you my observations!